(Updated April 2023.) As mentioned in this February 2013 post, my sugar cravings have been extremely resistant to my nutritional-therapy tinkering.

 However, several years later I got chocolate out of my diet almost effortlessly by simply switching to non-chocolate sources of sugar.
 The sugar craving then improved in a major way over the next six months, but I still have a ginger ale and butterscotch morsel habit that is somewhat undignified.

-The content on this page was first posted in April 2018 and updated in April 2023.
+This content was first published in April 2018 and updated in April 2023.

 Marjorie R.